maffoo/adz/README.md

-# Ad fillers for use with Google COntributor
+# Ad fillers for use with Google Contributor

 [Google Contributor](https://www.google.com/contributor/) lets you pay some money to sites instead of seeing conventional web ads.